mikesturm/Kinetic/Projects/Project-TariffRound2Increase.md

   - Nick
   - Kyle
   - Dave
-- [ ] Group customers by Means of Implmentation
+- [ ] Group customers by Means of Implementation
   - Surcharge
   - Piece Price Increase as needed
     - AM & Sales rep will monitor and increase prices as necessary on parts.